Daniel von Sachsen: Early life

 Daniel was born in Duisburg, the then-West Germany to Rüdiger von Sachsen (the second son of Prince Timo of Saxony, but first with his morganatic wife, Margrit Lucas) and his wife, Astrid Linke (1949–1989).

-His paternal grandfather, Prince Timo was a son of Prince Ernst Heinrich of Saxony (a son of King Friedrich August III of Saxony and his former wife, Archduchess Luise, Countess of Montignoso) and his first wife, Princess Sophie of Luxembourg (the youngest daughter of Grand Duke Guillaume IV, Grand Duke of Luxembourg and his wife Maria Anna de Bragança).
+His paternal grandfather, Prince Timo was a son of Prince Ernst Heinrich of Saxony (a son of King Frederick Augustus III of Saxony and his former wife, Archduchess Luise, Countess of Montignoso) and his first wife, Princess Sophie of Luxembourg (the youngest daughter of Grand Duke Guillaume IV, Grand Duke of Luxembourg and his wife Maria Ana of Portugal).

 He was raised in West Germany (Stein-Wingert), not returning to Dresden until well after the Berlin Wall came down.
 After secondary school, he joined the army, then studied business economics at RWTH Aachen University, and also trained in forestry.

 Career

 Together with his father Rüdiger, he founded in 2003, and still runs, the Wettinische Forstverwaltung (Wettin Forest Service).
-He also organizes exhibitions at one of the former family palaces, Moritzburg Castle (the acclaimed baroque "hunting lodge" for ancestor Frederick Augustus the Strong).
+He also organizes exhibitions at one of the former family palaces, Moritzburg Castle (the acclaimed baroque "hunting lodge" for ancestor Augustus II the Strong).

-Since 2004 he has been a member of the municipal council of Moritzburg and the Kreis Meißen for the CDU party.
+Since 2004, he has been a member of the municipal council of Moritzburg and the Kreis Meißen for the CDU party.
 In 2017, he indicated that he does not seek to become King of Poland, being a democrat.
+Upon the death of his father in 2022, Daniel inherited his claim to be Head of the Royal branch of the House of Wettin and Margrave of Meissen.

 Family and personal life

 In 2001-2002, Daniel was engaged to singer Christina Linhardt.
 Two songs on her CD Circus Sanctuary allude to their relationship.

 In 2011, Daniel married Sandra Scherer, a scientist.
 They have two children, Anna-Catharina Sophie (born 2013) and Gero Friedrich Johann (born 2015).

 Daniel resides in Moritzburg and is a founder of the Wettiner Golf Cup.

-His father claimed to be Head of the Royal House of Saxony.
-The former royal title, however, is now part of Daniel's official family name (Prinz von Sachsen, Herzog zu Sachsen).